bitprj/devrel/AStarPathfinding/blog.md

 ```

 While we’re creating this file we might as well add a couple of functions within the grid class that we will surely need.
-We will create two for now.
-One that allows us to fetch a node from the grid from its coordinates and another which lets us set a node's color from its coordinates.
+We will create two for now: One that allows us to fetch a node from the grid from its coordinates, and another which lets us set a node's color from its coordinates.

 ```